Pottawattamie County taking walk-ins at Saturday vaccine clinic

 The final currently-scheduled Pottawattamie County Public Health COVID-19 vaccine clinic will be held Saturday at the Mid-America Center.
-The county is taking walk-ins at the clinic.
+The county is taking walk-ins at the clinic, which will offer the Pfizer-BioNTech vaccine.

 Support Local Journalism